Lady A: Name controversy

 The band members have always said that the band's name was chosen arbitrarily, complaining about the difficulty of choosing a name.
 Inspired by the "country" style nostalgia of a photo shoot at a mansion from the Antebellum South, they said, "one of us said the word and we all kind of stopped and said, man, that could be a name" and "Man that's a beautiful Antebellum house, and that's cool, maybe there's a haunted ghost or something in there like Lady Antebellum."
 Haywood concluded, "[We] had a lady in the group, obviously, and threw Lady in the front of it for no reason.
 I wish we had a great resounding story to remember for the name, but it stuck ever since."
 The name was always controversial, with a critic in Ms. Magazine writing in 2011 that the band's name "seems to me an example of the way we still — nearly 150 years after the end of the Civil War, nearly 50 years after the Civil Rights Act; and in a supposedly post-racial country led by a biracial president — glorify a culture that was based on the violent oppression of people of color".

-On June 11, 2020, joining widespread commercial response to the George Floyd protests, the band announced it would abbreviate its name to its existing nickname "Lady A" in an attempt to blunt the name's racist connotations.
+On June 11, 2020, joining widespread commercial response to the George Floyd protests, the band announced it would abbreviate its name to its existing nickname "Lady A" to remove the term 'Antebellum'.
 The band members stated on social media that, never having previously sought the dictionary definition of the word "antebellum", they now consulted their "closest black friends and colleagues" so that their "eyes opened wide to the injustices, inequality and biases black women and men have always faced and continue to face every day.
 Now, blind spots we didn't even know existed have been revealed."
 Fan response was mixed, with many decrying virtue signaling or even disparaging the protests.
 American Songwriter said, "Given that the world knows what that A stands for, to many this change does little more than add extra insult to this ongoing injury."